CCM19 - Your Cookie Consent Tool

 In CCM19 many tariffs include detailed and of course fully anonymized statistics.
 Some core data is collected for each visit to the website and stored anonymously - without reference to individual visitors.

-Central data is collected such as:
+Core data is collected like:

 - Which buttons were clicked how often